brentonford/pydirectory/README.md

 For other options, see the documentation.

 # Getting Started
-The pydirectory package can be installed from pypi:
+The pytmpdir package can be installed from pypi:

-`pip install pydirectory`
+`pip install pytmpdir`